Lucía Rodríguez Pérez

 When choosing materials I am very aware of the way they will materialize my idea.
 I like working with a variety of mediums as all their differences make me think differently about the dreamspaces I create.
 They act like different lenses, almost like dreams with different flavors.

-When I work with graphite I can completely focus on the relationship between light and shadow without including hue.
-This allows me again to understand value better and I think the final pieces come up with an aura of mystery that is very particular to the medium.
+When I work with graphite, I can completely focus on the relationship between light and shadow without including hue.
+This allows me again to understand value better, and I think the final pieces come up with an aura of mystery that is very particular to the medium.
 I really enjoy that.

-Finally, with gouache I am focused on exploring ideas in a quicker way, and gouache, as it dries quickly, works perfectly.
-I also love the finish of gouache, the matte quality is perfect to create flat even surfaces and to think about the work in abstract ways.
+Finally, with gouache, I am focused on exploring ideas in a quicker way, and gouache, as it dries quickly, works perfectly.
+I also love the finish of gouache - the matte quality is perfect to create flat even surfaces and to think about the work in abstract ways.

-I sometimes worked with other mediums such as fabric, video, wood and thread.
+I sometimes work with other mediums such as fabric, video, wood and thread.
 I love doing this because it always informs my painting and helps me understand that my interests are not limited to medium, but to a feeling, an understanding of the experience of art.

 I like the idea of painting as a veil, a filter between us and something else.
 I find myself constantly presenting something to the viewers, attracting them, but also hiding, covering the surface.
 I also have been very interested in the tension between structure and chaos, through the use of ornate architectural structures and natural elements such as leaves.